DavesCodeMusings/unifi-opnsense/docs/index.md

 ## Network Topology
 ![Network Topology Diagram](NetworkTopology.png)

-_Topology diagram hastily constructed in LibreOffice using Material Design icons_
+_Hastily constructed network diagram using LibreOffice and Material Design icons_

 My home network consists of an 8-port UniFi POE switch at its core.
 * One POE port powers the U6 Lite access point